Predictors of successful tubal reversal

 If you have a history of serious gynaecological problems such as fallopian tube infection, endometriosis or damage to her ovaries this may reduce pregnancy rates following tubal ligation reversal.

-High powered operating microscopes, delicate microsurgical instruments and stitches that are so fine it is almost impossible to see them with the naked eye are used to re-establish patency of each vas deferens and reverse vasectomies with the greatest accuracy.
+High powered operating microscopes, delicate microsurgical instruments and stitches that are so fine it is almost impossible to see them with the naked eye are used to re-establish patency of each fallopian tube and reverse tubal ligation with the greatest accuracy.
 Precise surgical methods and very accurate suture placement maximise the chance of restoring fertility.

 With over 2000 tubal reversal operations undertaken in more than 25 years I have performed more tubal reversals than any other reproductive microsurgeon currently practising in Australia.